 Like this one from the amazing Leslie of My 100-Year-Old Home.
 I love how Leslie filled these large jars with felt hearts.
 A girl after my own heart.

 And this Valentine’s Day cloche-ish from my sweet friends Julie and Jodie of the Design Twins.
 How simple, but attractive using pink shred in a glass jar.

 I grabbed onto this idea as soon as I saw it.
 My only problem?
 I only had one cloche, which was too small to use for a Valentine’s Day vignette.

 Don’t have a cloche?
 No problem.
 You can use any jar, glass or vase.
 Or several.
 You can mix and match.

-So my interpretation is to use things that could serve the same purpose as a cloche ~ any glass which allows you to see inside, but holds your vignette together.
+So my interpretation is to use things that could serve the same purpose as a cloche – any glass that allows you to see inside but holds your vignette together.

 - a cake stand with a cover or use the cover by itself

 - glass vases – upright or turned upside down.